O Elogio da Dúvida - Limites, Realidade e Conservadorismo

 In doing so, Oakeshott does not offer definitive answers, but something more valuable: a criterion for distinguishing between responsible politics and rationalist delirium.

 Every revolution is born under the sign of a moral promise.
-It presents itself not only as a political alternative, but as a historical correction, a definitive rectification of accumulated injustices.
-Its initial discourse is invariably ethical: freedom, equality, dignity, emancipation.
-However, history demonstrates with disturbing regularity that these promises, far from leading to a more humane order, result in systematic violence, persecutions, purges, and, in the most extreme cases, genocide.
-The error of revolutionary thought lies in treating this outcome as an accidental deviation, when it is, in reality, a structural consequence of its internal logic.
+It presents itself as a historical correction, a definitive rectification of accumulated injustices.
+Its initial discourse is ethical: freedom, equality, dignity, emancipation.
+But history demonstrates with disturbing regularity that these promises, far from leading to a more humane order, result in systematic violence, persecution, purges, and genocide.
+The error of revolutionary thought lies in treating this outcome as an accidental deviation, when it is a structural consequence of its internal logic.

 The tipping point occurs when the revolution comes into contact with reality.
 While remaining on an abstract plane, revolutionary ideology may present itself as rational, humanitarian, and inevitable.
-But the moment its premises are applied to real societies, composed of concrete, imperfect human beings resistant to standardization, conflict arises.
+But the moment its premises are applied to real societies, composed of concrete human beings, conflict arises.
 Society does not behave as the model predicted, individuals do not correspond to the promised new man, and destroyed institutions do not spontaneously recompose themselves into superior forms.
-Faced with this initial failure, the revolutionary is confronted with a decisive intellectual choice: revise the theory or deny reality.
+Faced with this initial failure, the revolutionary is confronted with an intellectual choice: revise the theory or deny reality.

 Historical experience shows that the second option is almost always chosen.
-Admitting the error would imply recognizing that the project rests on false premises about human nature and social order.
+Admitting error would imply recognizing that the project rests on false premises about human nature and social order.
 Such recognition is psychologically intolerable for the ideological spirit, as it delegitimizes not only a specific policy but the entire moral narrative that sustains it.
 Thus, failure is reinterpreted as sabotage, reactionary resistance, insufficient rigor, and lack of commitment to the cause.
-The theory remains intact; it is the world that needs to be forcibly corrected.
+The theory remains intact; The world needs to be corrected by force.

-It is at this point that violence ceases to be a contingent means and becomes a logical necessity.
-If society resists the revolutionary project, this resistance can only be explained as malice, ignorance, or moral perversity.
-The opponent is not a legitimate adversary, but an obstacle to the progress of humanity.
-Repression, in this context, is not perceived as injustice, but as an ethical duty.
-People kill, censor, and imprison not out of cruelty, but in the name of a supposedly better future.
+Violence ceases to be a contingent means and becomes a logical necessity.
+If society resists the revolutionary project, this resistance can only be explained as malice, ignorance, and moral perversity.
+The opponent is an obstacle to the progress of humanity.
+Repression is perceived as an ethical duty.
+People kill, censor, and imprison in the name of a supposedly better future.

 The French Revolution illustrates this mechanism with exemplary clarity.
 Initiated under ideals of liberty and equality, it quickly degenerated into a regime of terror, in which virtue came to be measured by the willingness to eliminate real or imagined enemies of the revolution.
-The guillotine was not a historical accident, but the materialization of a logic that did not admit opposition.
-Those who disagreed were not only wrong; It was morally corrupt.
-Violence thus became a pedagogical and purifying instrument.
+The guillotine was the materialization of a logic that did not admit opposition.
+Whoever disagreed was morally corrupt.
+Violence became a pedagogical and purifying instrument.

-The same pattern was repeated, on an even more devastating scale, in the communist revolutions of the 20th century.
+The same pattern was repeated in the communist revolutions of the 20th century.
 The promise of social justice demanded the destruction of entire classes, the forced re-education of populations, and the systematic elimination of any form of dissent.
-Millions died not despite the ideology, but in accordance with it.
-Even so, the defenders of the project insisted, and many insist to this day, that the crimes were deviations, excesses, or distortions, never predictable consequences of a false conception of man and society.
+Millions died in accordance with the ideology.
+Yet, the project's defenders insisted, and many insist to this day, that the crimes were deviations, excesses, and distortions, never predictable consequences of a false conception of man and society.

 The conservative identifies in this phenomenon a form of collective moral narcissism.
 Ideology provides the individual with the feeling of participating in something grand, of being on the right side of history.
 This feeling is intoxicating and profoundly resistant to empirical refutation.
 The greater the failure, the greater the need for reaffirmation.
 The more evident the disaster, the more intense the justifying rhetoric.
-The error is not corrected; it is sacralized.
+Error is sacralized.

 This is why revolutions tend to radicalize over time.
 The first failure demands repression, repression generates new failures, these, in turn, demand even greater violence.
 The process only ends when society is exhausted, institutions destroyed, and the original promise completely emptied.
-The conservative sees in this cycle not an unpredictable tragedy, but the inevitable consequence of a project that refuses to learn from reality.
+The conservative sees in this cycle the inevitable consequence of a project that refuses to learn from reality.

-In contrast, conservatism starts from the opposite premise: making mistakes is inevitable, but persisting in error is optional.
-He recognizes that all political action involves risks and that no system is immune to failure.
-Therefore, he values mechanisms for gradual correction, institutional limits, and checks on power.
+Conservatism starts from the opposite premise: making mistakes is inevitable, but persisting in error is optional.
+It recognizes that all political action involves risks and that no system is immune to failures.
+Therefore, it values mechanisms of gradual correction, institutional limits, and checks on power.
 Where the revolutionary sees morally illegitimate opposition, the conservative sees signs that something needs to be reviewed.
-This willingness to learn from mistakes is not weakness, but the very condition for civilizational survival.
+This willingness to learn from error is the very condition of survival.

 By understanding that revolutionary violence stems from the denial of error, the conservative dismantles the moral narrative that attempts to present it as a justifiable exception.
 He knows that every ideology that promises historical redemption will, sooner or later, demand human sacrifices on an increasing scale.
 Not because its leaders are monsters, but because the logic of the system does not admit the possibility of being wrong.

-If the great political revolutions of the past resorted to explicit violence to impose their projects of historical redemption, contemporary cultural revolutions operate through gentler, yet no less profound, means.
-The battlefield is no longer just the State or the economy, but the very symbolic structure of human life: language, identity, sexuality, family, education, and perception of reality.
-This is a strategic mutation of the revolutionary spirit, which, learning from its bloody failures, has replaced immediate brutality with the slow and systematic erosion of meaning.
+If the great political revolutions of the past resorted to explicit violence to impose their projects of historical redemption, contemporary cultural revolutions operate through gentler, but no less profound, means.
+The battlefield is the very symbolic structure of human life: language, identity, sexuality, family, education, and perception of reality.
+This is a strategic mutation of the revolutionary spirit, which, learning from its bloody failures, has replaced immediate brutality with the slow and systematic corrosion of meaning.

 The objective remains the same: to reshape man.
 The difference is that now, social engineering does not present itself as an explicit political project, but as an inevitable cultural process.
-The practical effect is identical: the progressive elimination of stable references that allow the individual to understand who they are, where they come from, and what limits structure their existence.
+The practical effect is identical: the progressive elimination of stable references that allow the individual to understand who he is, where he comes from, and what limits structure his existence.

 The family, as a pre-political institution, occupies a central place in this process.
 By transmitting values, imposing limits, and offering belonging prior to the State, it has always represented a natural obstacle to revolutionary utopia.
 It is not surprising that contemporary cultural revolutions are dedicated to symbolically relativizing it.
-By dissolving the family, freedom is not created, but dependence; the individual is not emancipated, but their identity becomes increasingly manipulable.
+By dissolving the family, dependence is created, and the individual's identity becomes increasingly manipulable.

-The same occurs with religion, understood here not only as a system of beliefs, but as a structure of transcendent meaning.
-By removing the idea of objective truth and a higher moral order, the cultural revolution replaces the vertical axis of existence with a purely horizontal one, in which the meaning of life is reduced to self-expression and social recognition.
-The individual ceases to respond to something greater than themselves and begins to demand that the world continually validate their subjective identity.
-The result is not autonomy, but chronic anxiety.
+The same occurs with religion, understood here not only as a system of beliefs but as a structure of transcendent meaning.
+By removing the idea of objective truth and a higher moral order, the cultural revolution replaces the vertical axis of existence with a purely horizontal axis, in which the meaning of life is reduced to self-expression and social recognition.
+The individual ceases to respond to something greater than himself and begins to demand that the world continually validate his subjective identity.
+The result is chronic anxiety.

-From a psychological point of view, this mutation is devastating.
-While proclaiming the absolute freedom of the individual to define who they are, the cultural revolution deprives them of any stable criteria for this definition.
-Identities become provisional, fluid, and negotiable, requiring constant public reaffirmation.
+At the same time as it proclaims the absolute freedom of the individual to define who he is, the cultural revolution deprives him of any stable criteria for this definition.
+Identities become provisional, fluid, and negotiable, demanding constant public reaffirmation.
 The modern subject, far from being free, lives in a permanent state of emotional vigilance, dependent on the approval of others and vulnerable to symbolic rejection.
 The promised emancipation becomes psychic fragility.

-Language plays a decisive role in this process.
+Language plays a central role in this process.
 By reconfiguring the moral vocabulary, the cultural revolution not only changes words but redefines the very experience of reality.
-Traditional terms are emptied of meaning or inverted, and new concepts emerge, laden with unquestionable moral authority.
-Questioning them is not seen as intellectual divergence, but as symbolic violence.
+Traditional terms are emptied or inverted, new concepts emerge loaded with unquestionable moral authority.
+Questioning them is seen as symbolic violence.
 Debate is replaced by the pathologization of dissent, and politics returns, in a new form, to the logic of the moral enemy.

 The conservative recognizes in this phenomenon a clear continuity with the classic revolutionary spirit.
 The difference is that, instead of guillotines and labor camps, mechanisms of social exclusion, informal censorship, and psychological coercion are used.
-Punishment is no longer physical, but reputational; the fear is no longer of prison, but of ostracism.
-Even so, the logic remains: whoever resists the project is not merely someone who thinks differently, but someone who needs to be corrected, silenced, and eliminated from the public sphere.
+Still, the logic remains: those who resist the project are not merely those who think differently, but those who need to be corrected, silenced, and eliminated from the public sphere.

-Another characteristic trait of contemporary cultural revolutions is their ambiguous relationship with science.
-While invoking scientific discourse to legitimize their proposals, they reject it when its conclusions conflict with ideological dogmas.
-Biology is accepted or rejected as convenient, psychology is selectively instrumentalized, statistics are used as rhetoric, not as a criterion of truth.
-The conservative sees here not a commitment to knowledge, but a new form of faith disguised as technical neutrality.
+Another characteristic of contemporary cultural revolutions is their ambiguous relationship with science.
+While they invoke scientific discourse to legitimize their proposals, they reject it when its conclusions conflict with ideological dogmas.
+Biology is accepted or denied as convenient, psychology is selectively instrumentalized.

 The result of this process is the progressive dissolution of the human as an intelligible category.
-If there is no nature, there are no limits, no responsibility, no guilt, only victims and oppressors defined by mutable narratives.
-Morality ceases to be a guide for action and becomes a tool of symbolic power.
-The individual is no longer judged by their actions, but by their position within pre-defined ideological schemes.
+There are only victims and oppressors defined by mutable narratives.
+Morality becomes a tool of symbolic power.
+The individual is judged by their position within pre-defined ideological schemes.

 Contemporary cultural revolutions promise to liberate the individual from all shackles, but end up subjecting them to more pervasive forms of control.
-By destroying the organic bonds that previously mediated the relationship between the individual and power, they leave the subject isolated before abstract and impersonal structures.
+By destroying the organic links that previously mediated the relationship between the individual and power, they leave the subject isolated in the face of abstract and impersonal structures.
 The conservative recognizes, in this scenario, the old error presented in new packaging: the belief that the deconstruction of the past will automatically produce a better future.

 The modern revolutionary spirit is, in this light, an exemplary manifestation of hubris.
 It is not content with correcting concrete injustices or reforming flawed institutions; it intends to recreate the world, redefine man, abolish ontological limits, and replace the accumulated experience of civilization with abstract constructions conceived by a self-appointed intellectual elite.